leonawicz/mapmate/README.md

 devtools::install_github("leonawicz/mapmate")
 ```

-This installs the current early development version.
-Functionality is highly subject to change.
+This installs the current development version.
+Functionality is subject to change.

 Example videos based on mapmate
 -------------------------------